dhvl15/Backorder-Prediction/README.md

 2-Forecasted Sales v/s Minimum recommended amount in stock of X Months

-3 – Gross Sales of Various product with lead time range
+3 – Gross Sales of Various product with lead time range. -->

-Data Cleaning
+## Data Cleaning
 Data Cleaning is the process to transform raw data into consistent data that can be easily analysed.
 It is aimed at filtering the content of statistical statements based on the data as well as their reliability.
 Moreover, it influences the statistical statements based on the data and improves your data quality and overall productivity.
 Check with respect to the outcome variable for mislabelled entries.
 Delete Rows and Columns containing all NA values.